4.1 Choosing and Applying a CC License

 How do I apply a CC license to my work?

 Once you’ve decided you want to use a CC license and know which license you want to use, applying it is simple.
-Technically, all you have to do is indicate which CC license you are applying to your work.
-However, we strongly recommend including a link (or writing out the CC licence URL, if you are working offline) to the relevant CC license deed (e.g., https://creativecommons.org/licenses/by/4.0).
+Technically, you just need to indicate which CC license you are applying to your work.
+However, we strongly recommend including a link (or writing out the CC license URL, if you are working offline) to the relevant CC license deed (e.g., https://creativecommons.org/licenses/by/4.0).
 You can do this in the copyright notice for your work, on the footer of your website, or any other place that makes sense in light of the particular format and medium of your work.
 The important thing is to make it clear what the CC license covers and locate the notice in a place that makes that clear to the public.
 See Marking your work with a CC license for more information.
+Note: we have additional recommendations for licensing statements in the Attribution section below.

 Indicating which CC license you choose can be as simple as this notice from the footer of BC Open Textbooks.